Vivekanand-R/Vivekanand-R/README.md

 A results-driven Lead Product & Analytics with **10+ years of global experience** delivering data-driven solutions across Healthcare, Finance, Energy, and IT services.
 Passionate about building intelligent systems that bridge the gap between business strategy and data science innovation.

 - **Industry Experience** – 8 years in Digital Technology/IT, 6 years in Healthcare Industry, 3 years in Energy, plus experience in HQ Commercial Finance.
-- **Career Interest** - AI Product Management and/or Commercial Data Analytics roles.
+- **Career Interest** - AI Product Management and/or Commercial Product Data Analytics roles.

 ---